Mormonism and Nicene Christianity: Cooperation with other Christian denominations

 Ron Rhodes asserts that, "The Mormon church has in recent years sought to downplay its exclusivism as the 'restored' church.
 Indeed, the Mormon church has increasingly become involved with the Interfaith movement, joining with various Christian denominations in various charities."

 Traditional Christian denominations and the LDS Church share work in providing welfare or humanitarian aid.
 In recent years, the LDS Church has opened its broadcasting facilities (Bonneville International) to other Christian groups, and has participated in the VISN Religious Interfaith Cable Television Network.

 Dialogue with other Christian denominations

 There have been independent activities among individuals from both traditions who attempt to discuss openly about issues of faith.
 In November 2004, Fuller Theological Seminary President Richard Mouw and Ravi Zacharias, a well known evangelical Christian philosophical apologist, addressed a congregation of Mormons and evangelicals gathered in the Salt Lake Tabernacle for an event sponsored by Standing Together Ministries that was well received despite the differences they acknowledged between Mormonism and evangelical perspectives.

+In the 1950s, President David O. McKay met with Bishop Duane G. Hunt, of the Diocese of Salt Lake City, several times in secret, at Holy Cross Hospital in Salt Lake City, to avoid fears of scandalizing members of their respective churches.
+Their meetings consisted of discussions about community issues and tensions between the two groups in Utah.

+In 2019, while in Rome to dedicate the Rome Italy Temple, President Russell M. Nelson met with Pope Francis.
+Nelson is the first Latter-day Saint prophet to meet with a Catholic pope.
+Nelson said that he and Francis spoke about the "importance of religious liberty, the importance of the family, our mutual concern for the youth of the church, for the secularization of the world, and the need for people to come to God, and worship him, pray to him and have the stability that faith in Jesus Christ will bring in their lives."